stranothus/stranothus/README.md

 - Created a BrainF interpreter at sixteen.
 - First client website finished and running at sixteen.
 - Achieved a spot on the President's list at the community college where I dual enroll at sixteen.
+- Head of Systems at a nonprofit college applications organization at seventeen

 ![Quinn Gibson's GitHub Stats](https://github-readme-stats.vercel.app/api?username=stranothus&show_icons=true&theme=github_dark)